The views expressed by the host on this program, now documented to be almost always right 98.7% of the time.

 This is what I mean.

-These people are gonna have to be a serious news agency cannot ignore this and not react to it.
+These people are going to have to be a serious news agency cannot ignore this and not react to it.

 They're having a tough time ignoring this.

-Her brother Tony lobbied successfully for clemency on behalf of a couple convicted of uh bank fraud.
+Her brother Tony lobbied successfully for clemency on behalf of a couple convicted of bank fraud.

-Now, uh Fournier did not get into all the detail he could have in the uh Tony Rodham situation because not only did Tony Rodham, Hillary's brother, lobby on behalf of these people they were named the Gregories, he got over a hundred grand in loans, which the Gregories never bothered to collect, and which Tony never paid a red cent on.
+Now, Fournier did not get into all the detail he could have in the Tony Rodham situation because not only did Tony Rodham, Hillary's brother, lobby on behalf of these people, they were named the Gregories, he got over $100,000 in loans, which the Gregories never bothered to collect and which Tony never paid a red cent on.

 They only came to light when the Gregories, fresh from the presidential pardon for their fraudulent activities, declared bankruptcy and listed the Rodham loans as an asset.

-Uh, you know, so this is the kind of stuff that's on the record.
+You know, so this is the kind of stuff that's on the record big time.

 This is a press conference.

-Senator Hillary Clinton taking questions from the media, and an unidentified uh uh unidentified reporter said, Senator, did you ever have a discussion with your brother, notwithstanding his professional involvement about pardons or commutations?
+Senator Hillary Clinton taking questions from the media, and an unidentified reporter said, Senator, did you ever have a discussion with your brother, notwithstanding his professional involvement about pardons or commutations?

-You know, I don't I don't have any uh any memory at all of ever talking to my brother about this, you know.
+You know, I don't have any memory at all of ever talking to my brother about this.

-So if, you know, if I said information came, people wanted you to look at, I might have said that.
+So if, you know, if I said information came, people wanted to look at it, I might have said that.

 I just don't remember anything further than that.